i170071MubeenKhan/c.net-design-and-topology/README.md

 ![made-with-cplusplus](https://img.shields.io/badge/Made%20with-C++-informational?style=flat-square)
 ![made-with-opengl](https://img.shields.io/badge/Made%20with-OpenGL-informational?style=flat-square)

-# Computer Netwrok Design and Topology
+# Netwrok Design and Topology Mapping

 A small network design implemented using EIGRP, OSPF, RIP, and DNS protocols as well as NAT mapping and ACL filtering in **Cisco Packet Tracer**.
 This project was made for the semester project of course _Computer Networks (C.NET)_.